Reliable Damping of Free Surface Waves in Numerical Simulations: Introduction

 The nomenclature from Sect. \ref{implem} is used throughout the work.
 For all simulations in this study, the damping function from Choi and Yoon (2009) is used, since it is rather generic and can be set up to act similar to the other approaches mentioned.
 Thus the results are easily applicable to all damping approaches used in other CFD codes which can be generelized as described in Sect. \ref{general}.
 Although widely used, much about the damping functions remains unknown at the time of writing.
-It has been observed that the coefficients in the damping functions are case-dependent.
-For example, the ANSYS Fluent manual (release $14.5$) states: '[...] a default value of 10 was satisfactory, but this value is case specific and should be tuned to get better results with minimal reflection'.
+It has been observed that the coefficients in the damping functions, and thus the damping performance, are case-dependent.
 In the above mentioned codes, these damping coefficients can be modified by the user.
 However, no guidelines seem to exist for this.
 Thus in practice, either the default settings or values from experience are used as coefficients in the damping functions.
 If during or after the simulation it is observed that the damping does not work satisfactorily, then the damping coefficients are modified by trial and error and the simulation is restarted.
 This procedure is repeated until acceptable damping is obtained, a process which requires human interaction and can cost considerable additional time and computational effort.
 Especially in the light of the increased automation of CFD computations, it would be preferable to be sure about the damping quality before the simulation.
 Similar to wave damping in experiments, where according to Lloyd (1989) seldom data on beach performance is published, also with CFD simulations, the performance of the wave damping is often not sufficiently accounted for.
 Thus with most CFD publications, it is difficult to judge on the damping quality even if the damping setup is given.

 The aim of the present work is to clarify how the damping functions work, on which factors the damping quality depends and how reliable wave damping can be set up case-independently, so that no more fine-tuning of the damping coefficients is necessary.